Italofile is supported by its audience. When you make a purchase through qualifying links on our site, we may earn an

 High-speed trains between Rome and Milan, Rome and Venice, and Rome and Turin typically stop in Florence and/or Bologna on the way.

 There are other train options to get you where you want to go.
-InterCity trains are slower than the high-speed trains, but generally cheaper.
+InterCity trains are slower than high-speed trains and are usually cheaper.
 Regional trains, which connect cities large and small, are predictably slow, but very inexpensive.
 There are no assigned seats on regional trains, but you can choose between first and second class berths.

 Air Travel Within Italy

 Taking a plane to travel within Italy is always an option, if not more expensive.
 It is not necessarily faster either, given that you will have to find transport to and from the airport.
 However, air travel is something you may want to investigate, especially if you are traveling to Sicily or Sardinia.

 Bus Travel in Italy